Kcraft059/Kcraft059/README.md

 > Yeah… on the moment I thought this would look good… Yeah strange profile for a strange person…

 Anyway, I'm Camille, I also go by `Kcraft⁰⁵⁹` online, I'm a french high-school student who codes in their free time.
 My english isn't perfect 😅, but I love practicing it as much as I love talking to people.<br>
 I'm open to all kinds of technologies, I'm more interested in low-level programming for now.
-I use macOS (because it's unix-like - tho let's be ho,est is extremely restrictive, I'm not a huge fan of SIP, let's just say I love living dangerously) in combination with Nix-Darwin to fully configure my system in a reproducible way.
+I use macOS (because it's UNIX-like - tho let's be honest it's extremely restrictive[^1]) in combination with Nix-Darwin to fully configure my system in a reproducible way.

 ## My Journey